Utility Industry Training: General Education

 Objectives

-• Describe the possible causes and results of over or under pressurization.
+- State the possible causes and results of over and under pressurization.

-• Identify the most common instruments used to measure gas pressure at the inlet riser, and describe the advantages and drawbacks of each.
+- Describe the most common instruments used to measure gas pressure at the inlet riser and the advantages and drawbacks of each instrument.

-• Explain the use of company specific pressure measurement instruments to check inlet pressure when establishing gas.
+- Explain how to use company specific pressure measurement instruments to check inlet pressure when establishing gas service.

 Course Description